articles

 I had some porridge and a bread roll.
 The food wasn’t bad, but it’s not a proper breakfast.
 The porridge was well made, but they didn't have any maple syrup.
 That's close to a crime in my view!

 The bacon looked ok, but the sausages didn’t look good.
-British Airways don’t offer a full English Breakfast in their lounges.
+British Airways don’t offer a full English Breakfast in their departure lounges.
 This makes no sense to me.
 British Airways should show off the local cuisine.
 Most Heathrow lounges have an English Breakfast.

 The Drinks